 If you already frequently wear contact lenses, perhaps you’ve run into a situation when you feel as if your contact lenses no longer solve all your vision needs.
 Maybe over the years, reading up-close material has become difficult, and wearing reading glasses over your contacts seems like your only option.
 Many people who have this problem wonder if it is safe to wear readers in addition to their contacts.

-To answer this question, in most cases it is fine to wear full frame reading glasses or half frame reading glasses with contacts, as no scientific research has proven it detrimental to one’s eye health.
+To answer this question, in most cases it is perfectly okay to wear fully magnified or bifocal reading glasses with contacts, as no scientific research has proven it detrimental to one’s eye health.
 Many people who wear contacts to correct their long-distance vision prefer this option.
 Wearing reading glasses over their contacts helps them to see up-close more easily.

 Deciding between contacts and glasses depends on factors such as your lifestyle, personality, and budget.
 Many people choose to wear both — that way you can decide on a day-to-day basis which option better suits your mood.
 There are many pros and cons for choosing to wear either one.
 Our list below will help you weigh the options and make an informed decision about your eye health.